shadiakiki1986/IDES-Data-Preparation-Php/README.md

 # IDES-Data-Preparation-Php
 This is a sample php web app that uses [fatca-ides-php](https://github.com/shadiakiki1986/fatca-ides-php) php library to convert bank client data to FATCA files submittable via the IDES gateway.
+Its dockerfile image is automatically built on docker hub [here](https://hub.docker.com/r/shadiakiki1986/ides-data-preparation-php/)
+(also mentioned in the Usage section below and in the Developer notes section)

 For more information check the [IRS FATCA IDES Technical FAQs](http://www.irs.gov/Businesses/Corporations/FATCA-IDES-Technical-FAQs)